Highest-rated internet providers in Houston

 Smaller Houston internet providers, like enTouch, offer fast fiber internet service in limited areas, but most of them haven’t received enough customer reviews for a reliable rating.

-The best type of internet connection for gaming and general speed and reliability in Houston is going to be a fiber connection, whether that’s with AT&T or another fiber provider in your neighborhood.
-Fiber usually offers faster upload speeds than cable or DSL, which means you’ll have lower latency (ping) and faster response time.
+The best internet for gaming in Houston is going to be a fiber connection, whether that’s with AT&T or another fiber provider in your neighborhood.
+Fiber usually offers faster upload speeds than cable or DSL, which means you’ll have lower latency (ping rate) and faster response time.